-Figure 6-8 Spatial correlation in nest survival among nest sites occupied by Rough-legged Hawks since 2012.
+Figure 6-8 Spatial correlation in nest survival among nest sites occupied by Rough-legged Hawks in peak years since 2012.

-Three spatial/temporal structures were compared using WAIC.
-The first structure including spatial correlation that varied by year, the second included autoregressive spatial correlation that depended on the previous year, and the third included spatial correlation that remained the static among all years.
-For Rough-legged Hawks, nest survival was best explained by a fixed spatial structure that remained static among all years.
+For rough-legged hawks, two spatial/temporal structures were compared against a null model using WAIC.
+The first structure including spatial correlation that did not change among years, the second included and the second included a spatial correlation structure that changed with each year.
+For RLHA, a spatial correlation structure that changed with each peak year (years of high abundance) performed the best.

 Small Mammal Monitoring

-Small mammal monitoring in 2019 tallied to a total of 2,880 trap-nights over two, 6-night trapping sessions.
-Over the trapping duration, one collared lemming was captured, 42 traps misfired, and three traps had missing bait.
-The low detection of small mammals despite high effort indicates a regional low abundance of small mammals in 2019.
+Small mammal monitoring in 2020 tallied to a total of 2,880 trap-nights over two, 3-night trapping sessions.
+Over the trapping duration, a total of 7 collared and one brown lemming were trapped.
+This total was an increase from previous years (1 in 2019, and 0 in 2018), and suggests higher lemming abundance in the area.
+Rough-legged hawk occupancy and productivity was among the highest recorded in the study area since 2012 – a fact that suggests lemming abundance was indeed higher throughout the RMA.

+Avian Prey Monitoring

 Discussion

-The raptor section continues to address two main issues raised previously by reviewers: 1) clearly defining terminology; and 2) accounting for the effect of increased detection of alternative nesting sites on occupancy and reproductive success.
-Although annual variation in reproductive success for Peregrine Falcons and Rough-legged Hawks is apparent, it is most likely representative of natural variability associated with variation in prey availability and weather rather than due to the influence of anthropogenic disturbance.
+Raptor site occupancy and productivity in 2020 was among the highest observed since 2012.
+Rough-legged hawks produced 27 more nestlings than the previous record high, and peregrine falcons were only 2 nestlings short of their previous record (114 in 2016).
+Such high estimates of occupancy and productivity suggests that the RMA experienced higher than normal prey availability – a fact corroborated by increased small mammal detections - and with non-disruptive weather conditions. __ talk about avian surveys here__.
 A potential ongoing decline in Peregrine Falcon occupancy and weak evidence that distance to disturbance may be associated with reduced reproductive success, flagged in 2018, does not appear warranted with the additional data collected in 2019.
 For Rough-legged Hawks, occupancy continues to appear to be cyclical (approximately 4-year oscillation), although the anticipated 2019 upswing in Rough-legged Hawk occupancy and reproductive success was not detected.
 Small mammal monitoring indicated that lemmings and voles remained at low abundance levels, which strongly suggests that occupancy (and therefore count of nestlings) is associated with the natural small mammal cycle (Gilg et al. 2003).

 Monitoring of small mammal abundance was incorporated to address whether occupancy and reproductive success of Rough-legged Hawks cycles with small mammal abundance.
 In addition, weather-related environmental variables are anticipated to be included with distance to anthropogenic disturbance as part of on-going modelling efforts.
 Based on the analysis to account for distance to disturbance and distance to nearest neighbour individually, and as an interaction, it appears that there is no negative effect of these factors on occupancy (i.e., estimates ± standard errors of λ overlap with 1.0) or reproductive success.